A flexible control function approach for survival data subject to different types of censoring: Data application

-Our interest lies in the time between randomization and employment.
+Our interest lies in the time between randomization and employment $(T_1)$.
 To measure this time, researchers invited the participants to one or possibly two follow-up interviews.
-For the participants who only received an invitation for the first interview, the time until employment is recorded precisely if they are employed at the time of the interview.
-In the other case, the observation is regarded as censored at the time of the interview.
+For the participants who only received an invitation for the first interview, $T_1$ is recorded precisely if they are employed at the time of the interview.
+In the other case, the observation is regarded as lost to follow-up at the time of the interview $(T_2)$.
 For individuals who were invited to the second interview and participated in it, the time until employment is recorded precisely if the individual is employed at the time of this second interview.
-Otherwise, the observation is regarded as censored at the time of this interview.
-The individuals who were invited but did not participate in the second survey are censored at the time of the first interview unless they were already employed at the time of the first survey.
+Otherwise, the observation is regarded as lost to follow-up at the time of this interview.
+The individuals who were invited but did not participate in the second survey are considered lost to follow-up at the time of the first interview unless they were already employed at the time of the first survey.
 In the latter case, their time until employment was already recorded precisely.
-By defining the event time $T$ and censoring time $C$ in this way, it is likely that $T$ and $C$ are dependent.
-This is because the decision to participate in the second interview could be influenced by whether or not the participant has found a job in between the first and second interview.
+By defining $T_1$ and $T_2$ in this way, it is likely that $T_1$ and $T_2$ are dependent.
+This is because the decision to participate in the second interview could be influenced by whether or not the participant has found a job between the first and second interview.
 In this way, $13\%$ of the observations are censored.
-Also note that there is no administrative censoring and hence Assumption \ref{as:A5} should be adjusted.
-Fortunately, adapting the model so that so that it does not take administrative censoring into account is straightforward and hence the requirement $P(Y = A | W, Z) > 0$ can be dropped in this case.

-In this empirical application, three estimators are compared: the \emph{two-step estimator}, the \textit{naive model} and the \textit{independent model}.
-The estimated coefficients, alongside their standard deviations and $p$-values are shown in Table \ref{tab:DataApplication}.
+In this empirical application, three estimators are compared: the \emph{two-step estimator}, the \textit{naive estimator} and the \textit{independent estimator}.
+The estimated coefficients, alongside their standard errors and $p$-values, are shown in Table \ref{tab:DataApplication}.
 Note that for the transformation parameters $\theta_1$ and $\theta_2$, the $p$-value measures the significance of the difference with respect to unity.
-An application of the goodness-of-fit test for our two-step model based on $500$ bootstrap samples gives a $p$-value of $0.424$, hence we do not reject that the two-step model fits the given data set.
+An application of the goodness-of-fit test for our proposed model based on $500$ bootstrap samples gives a $p$-value of $0.424$, hence we do not reject that the proposed model fits the given data set.
 The bootstrap distribution of the goodness-of-fit test statistic is plotted in Figure \ref{fig:Comparison_CVK_YJ}.